This is a list of courses with the subject code ANTH. For more information, see Anthropology (College of Liberal Arts and Sciences) in the catalog.

 How resources, commodities, people, and ideas cross borders; examination of globalization through issues of technology, social justice, environment; perspectives from anthropology, gender studies, geography, energy science, and development.
 GE: International and Global Issues.
-Same as GEOG:1046, GWSS:1046.
+Same as GEOG:1046, GWSS:1046, SJUS:1046.

 Comparative study of culture, social organization.
-GE: Social Sciences; Values, Society, and Diversity.
+GE: Social Sciences; Values and Culture.
 Same as IS:1101.

 Processes, products of human evolution from perspectives of heredity and genetics, evolutionary theory, human biological characteristics, fossil record, artifactual evidence, biocultural behaviors.
 GE: Natural Sciences without Lab.